Computer Hardware Engineer

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of computer hardware engineers is projected to grow 2 percent from 2020 to 2030, slower than the average for all occupations.
+Overall employment of computer hardware engineers is projected to grow 5 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.

 Demand for these engineers is expected to grow as more industries outside of the computer and electronic product manufacturing industry begin to research and develop their own electronic devices.